Naereen/web-sphinx/index.en.rst

     <abbr title='ENS de Rennes, previously known as Antenne Bretagne of ENS de Cachan, is a French "Grande École" specialized in training researchers and professors for superior studies (in maths, computer science, etc), located in Rennes, in Brittany in France.'><a href='http://www.ens-rennes.fr/'>ENS de Rennes</a></abbr>

-- From August 2019 to August 2022, I am now a `junior professor (agrégé) <http://www.dit.ens-rennes.fr/lilian-besson--292020.kjsp>`_ at `ENS Rennes <http://www.dit.ens-rennes.fr/>`_, in charge of the class preparing the "agrégation" national exam, with a major in mathematics and a minor in computer science, level M2, and in charge of lectures for `introduction and advanced algorithms <https://perso.crans.org/besson/info1_algo1_2019/>`_, and `other teaching activities <teaching.en.html>`_.
+- From August 2019 to August 2021, I was a `junior professor (agrégé) <http://www.dit.ens-rennes.fr/lilian-besson--292020.kjsp>`_ at `ENS Rennes <http://www.dit.ens-rennes.fr/>`_, in charge of the class preparing the "agrégation" national exam, with a major in mathematics and a minor in computer science, level M2, and in charge of lectures for `introduction and advanced algorithms <https://perso.crans.org/besson/info1_algo1_2019/>`_, and `other teaching activities <teaching.en.html>`_.

-- In February 2021, I had fun adding these applications there on my site, to be able to write small codes, give quick explanations without having to install anything on his computer: `ocaml.besson.link <http://ocaml.besson.link>`_ for OCaml 4.08, `jscpp.besson.link <http://jscpp.besson.link>`_ for C/C++, `python.besson.link <http://python.besson.link>`_  and `notebook.besson.link <http://notebook.besson.link>`_ for Python 3.8, `turing.besson.link <http://turing.besson.link>`_ for Turing machines, and `tableaunoir.besson.link <http://tableaunoir.besson.link>`_ for an interactive and super functional blackboard!
+- In February 2021, I had fun adding these applications there on my site, to be able to write small codes, give quick explanations without having to install anything on his computer: `ocaml.besson.link <http://ocaml.besson.link>`_ for OCaml 4.12, `jscpp.besson.link <http://jscpp.besson.link>`_ for C/C++, `python.besson.link <http://python.besson.link>`_  and `notebook.besson.link <http://notebook.besson.link>`_ for Python 3.8, `turing.besson.link <http://turing.besson.link>`_ for Turing machines, and `tableaunoir.besson.link <http://tableaunoir.besson.link>`_ for an interactive and super functional blackboard!
 Note: I did not develop these applications myself, they are all free under the MIT or GPLv3 license.

 - If you want to learn more about |ENSRennes|, watch this:

 .. youtube:: zleSzn76FMs

-- I am also an associate researcher with the `PANAMA team <https://team.inria.fr/panama/>`_ at IRISA in Rennes.
-My research interests lie innovative technologies for modern teaching, Python and OCaml programming, machine learning in general, and other directions.
+- I was also an associate researcher with the `PANAMA team <https://team.inria.fr/panama/>`_ at IRISA in Rennes.
+My research interests were on innovative technologies for modern teaching, Python and OCaml programming, machine learning in general, and other directions.

 Between September 2016 and August 2019: